 Government Schemes for MSMEs:

-• Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE): Provides collateral-free loans for MSMEs up to ₹2 crore.
+• Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE): CGTMSE provides credit guarantee for eligible collateral-free MSME loans; guarantee limit was revised to ₹5 crore from April 2023.

 • Prime Minister’s Employment Generation Programme (PMEGP): Provides loans for new entrepreneurs, including those opening electronic stores.